ooni/ooni.org/content/post/2025-event-india-test-list/index.md

 categories: ["blog"]
 ---

-In June 2025, **The [Bachchao Project](https://thebachchaoproject.org/) and OONI** reviewed the[ list of websites](https://github.com/citizenlab/test-lists/blob/master/lists/in.csv) used for monitoring website censorship in India.
+In June 2025, **[The Bachchao Project](https://thebachchaoproject.org/) and OONI** reviewed the[ list of websites](https://github.com/citizenlab/test-lists/blob/master/lists/in.csv) used for monitoring website censorship in India.
 This is part of our efforts as a collective to build robust civil society engagement in monitoring internet access in India.
 As part of this event, we invited a small group of experts and practitioners to join us for a series of workshops focused on updating specific categories of websites tested for censorship in India.

+To read this report on The Baochchao Project's website, click [here](https://thebachchaoproject.org/event-report-india-lets-build-the-list-2025/).

 Test lists are publicly curated[ lists of websites](https://github.com/citizenlab/test-lists/tree/master/lists) that are tested for censorship by[ OONI Probe ](https://ooni.org/install/)and tools developed by other projects, such as [Censored Planet](https://censoredplanet.org/#/).
 These lists include a wide range of different types of websites based on[ 30 standardized categories ](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv)(such as news media, political criticism, and human rights content).